kirtfitzpatrick/writer-reader/README.md

  * the correct key for the thing being stored.
 Usually the decorator objects
  * will be configs of some sort.
 This is about code reuse after all.
 Same code,
  * different config file.
- * Even Readers will call the Writer to generate the key for maximum consistency.
+ * Readers will call the Writer to generate the key for maximum consistency.
- * For convenience you would usually pre-assign prototypes to `const`'s at the
- * bottom of whatever your decorator file is.
-Ex.
- * const EnvKeyPrototype = Config.prototype.genEnvKey;
  */
 export const VpcStackWriters = {
   vpcId: new AwsParameterStoreStringWriter(["vpc-id"], Config.prototype.genEnvKey),